 Here’s a big-time easy, favorite recipe for grilled Cilantro Chicken.
 This is simply marinated chicken that is grilled and topped with a sweet sauce.
-Watch the video showing you how to make this recipe, then scroll to the bottom of this post to print out the complete recipe so you can make it at home.
+Watch the video showing you how to make this, then scroll to the bottom of this post to print out the complete recipe so you can make it at home.

 Let me tell you a little story about cilantro.
 I was once a hater… a very big hater.
 When my husband and I were newlyweds, we used to eat at a local fish taco place once a week.
 I always ordered the Shrimp Burrito with NO CILANTRO.